 Onuch’s comparative study of protest (elections, migration & identity) in Eastern Europe and Latin America has made her a leading expert in Ukrainian and Argentine politics specifically, but also in inter-regional comparative analysis.
-Her book “Mapping Mass Mobilizations” (2014), explores the processes leading up to mass protest engagement in Ukraine (2004) and Argentina (2001).
-She is the author of several scholarly articles (Journal of Democracy, Europe-Asia Studies, Problems of Post-Communism), book chapters, and policy briefs.
+Her book “Mapping Mass Mobilizations” (2014, reviewed in Europe-Asia Studies), explores the processes leading up to mass protest engagement in Ukraine (2004) and Argentina (2001).
+She is the author of several scholarly articles (in Journal of Democracy, Europe-Asia Studies, Problems of Post-Communism, Post-Soviet Affairs, GeoPolitics among other journals), book chapters, and policy briefs.

 Onuch’s is Co-PI (with Hale, Colton, Kravets) of a National Science Foundation funded study of Ukrainian political opinion.
 In 2014 Onuch was awarded (did not take up) the Leverhulme EC Fellowship for exceptional and promising young scholars.
 Onuch was Principle Investigator of the Ukrainian Protest Project: Comparative Protest Politics funded the British Academy.